Skip to contents

 username = "testuser", info = "nc_vignette")

-Or, if starting a new session with an existing SQLite database, first create the connection to the database
+Or, if starting a new session and you want to reconnect to an existing SQLite database, first create the connection to the database

 con <- DBI::dbConnect(RSQLite::SQLite(), dbname = "boreal_chickadee.nc")